devbisme/skidl/docs/usage.rst

 Doodads
 ...................................

-|skidl| has a few features that don't fit into any other
+SKiDL has a few features that don't fit into any other category.
-category.
 Here they are.

 No Connects